-Monsoon rains: Waterlogging in Mumbai, high tide expected
+Monsoon rains: Heavy rains continue to pound Mumbai, one dead in Thane

 India's financial capital Mumbai records second-wettest July in 60 years

 Meanwhile, all government schools to remain closed in Thane, Palghar today.
-The high tide of 4.9 meters is expected to hit at around 1:44 pm.

 Following a landslide caused by rainfall near Mauje Dhamandevi village in Raigarh, Mumbai-Goa national highway in Maharashtra was closed for traffic.
 The road-clearing operation is underway by the police and administration.